jeffThompson/DesigningWithData/Assignments/Week01_DrawingData.md

 * Finished drawing, at least `8.5x11"`, with a legend showing how to read your visualization
 * Please include your name, either on the front (in a way that fits with the drawing) or on the back
+* Take a photo of your drawing with your phone and upload to Canvas

 Remember that craft counts!
 Your drawings should be clean, free of wrinkles or creases, and look finished.
 Take time and care in your work.
 Bring your finished drawing to class – we'll have a short critique of everyone's projects.